retrouser955/discord-player-youtubei/docs/GENERATE_TRUSTED_TOKEN.md

 # Best Practices

 Since it is running puppeteer, it will be very CPU and RAM heavy.
-Thus, it is recommended to run this process inside a worker
+Thus, it is recommended to run this process inside a worker.
+Refer to [this example](../examples/trustedToken/) for more info.

 # Types